 Separation anxiety is common in young children as they prepare to leave their parents to embark on their educational journey.
 Some children suffer more than others and can develop a disorder, so it is vital to understand the signs so you can help to deal with their fears.
-A child will show it’s nervousness by being withdrawn and will not co-operate.
-Usually they will complain at feeling sick so they can go home.
-They also struggle with joining in activities and tend to sit there looking bored.
-At Early Learning Management we have experience in all aspects of early learning so we know how to train staff to the highest level.
+A child will show their nervousness by being withdrawn and will not co-operate.
+Usually they will complain about feeling sick so they can go home.
+They also struggle with joining in activities and tend to sit looking bored.

 This is a part of a child’s development, so it’s nothing to really get too concerned about it, but it does need some nurturing.
 It also comes with the territory of when a child starts to be mobile, as they fear getting lost or loosing their parents.
 It is completely normal for a child to have anxieties about being with strangers and only want to be with their parents.
 The earlier they are introduced to their new environment the better.

-My soon to be 2 year old God Daughter is now in nursery and the difference in her is truly amazing.
+My soon to be two year old god daughter is now in nursery and the difference in her is truly amazing.
 She is so inquisitive, and independent in such a short space of time.
 Being with her friends and in the fun environment has opened up her little personality and given her confidence.
 I never thought she would want to leave her mother’s side as they are so close but we have all been surprised.
-Separation anxiety normally begins to suppress before 4 weeks, so this is a good time span to nurture and conquer their fears.
+Separation anxiety normally begins to suppress before four weeks, so this is a good time span to nurture and conquer their fears.
 The main points to deal with this are:

 - Let children bring something from home

 - Always seat them with children they may know from the neighbourhood

 - Introduce them to an enjoyable activity as they arrive

 - Parents need to show a relaxed, happy look on their face

 - Also say goodbye to your children briefly

 - Read stories that are relevant, so their fear seems normal